 If your child has glue ear, it means there is fluid in the space behind the ear drum.
 The main symptom of glue ear is hearing difficulty.
-Hearing loss for prolonged periods of time during the early years may affect speech and language development.
+Hearing loss for long periods during the early years may affect speech and language development.

 Key points to remember about glue ear

-- with glue ear there is fluid in the space behind the ear drum (middle ear)
+- with glue ear there is fluid in the middle ear (the space behind the ear drum)

 - glue ear can affect one or both ears